SkylineCommunications/dataminer-docs/connector-help/connector_help/Microsoft Azure - Application Gateways.md

 ## Notes

-This connector is intended to be used together with the **Microsoft Azure** connector.Without that manager connector, this connector will not work, as the authentication to the Azure Cloud Platform is done via the manager connector.
+This connector is intended to be used together with the **Microsoft Azure** connector.
+Without that manager connector, this connector will not work, as the authentication to the Azure Cloud Platform is done via the manager connector.